 An eye exam is often enough to diagnose this disorder.

-The only treatment needed in most cases is eye drops.
+The only treatment needed in most cases is the use of lubricating eye drops.
 Keeping the eye moist with artificial tears may help prevent the area from becoming inflamed.
 Temporary use of mild steroid eye drops can also be helpful.
 Rarely, the growth may need to be removed for comfort or for cosmetic reasons.

 This condition is noncancerous (benign) and the outlook is good.